Best Hardwood Fence Paling Styles for Australian Homes

 Do hardwood fence palings need to be treated?

-Yes, even the hardest wood requires attention, too.
-Applying proper treatments to the wood will safeguard your fence against water, rot, and insects.
+Yes, even the hardest wood requires attention like a high-maintenance friend.
+Treating the wood will protect your fence from water, rot, and insects.
+These pests see untreated timber as their buffet.

 How long do hardwood palings last compared to pine?

-Normally, palings made of hardwood can last 15-30 years with proper care.
-However, paling made from pine, even treated, just lasts around 8-15 years, depending on conditions.
+Normally, palings made of hardwood can last 15-30 years with proper care, which is longer than most people keep their cars.
+However, paling made from pine, even treated, just lasts around 8-15 years, depending on conditions and how much nature decides to test it.

 What’s the most important part of a timber fence paling?

-Every piece matters, but the fence post and the fence rail are very important to keep everything stable.
-If they fail, the entire fence could tip over or topple.
+Every piece matters like ingredients in a recipe, but the fence post and the fence rail are crucial to keep everything stable.
+If they fail, the entire fence could tip over or topple faster than your weekend plans during a storm.

 What makes hardwood a better fencing material than Radiata Pine?